al8n/stretto/README.md

 #[tokio::main]
 async fn main() {
-    let c: AsyncCache<&str, &str> = AsyncCache::new(12960, 1e6 as i64, tokio::spawn).unwrap();
+    // In this example, we use tokio runtime, so we pass tokio::spawn when constructing AsyncCache let c: AsyncCache<&str, &str> = AsyncCache::new(12960, 1e6 as i64, tokio::spawn).unwrap();

     // set a value with a cost of 1